 The principle underlying governmental transparency laws is that the public trusts what it can observe.
-Moreover, the prospect that actions will be publicly-known can be a deterrent against actions that might undermine public trust.
+Transparency law is intended to promote participatory democracy, moreover, the prospect that actions will be publicly known can be a deterrent against actions that might undermine public trust.
 Thus, the laws in this area are designed to promote the general ethical values of trustworthiness and responsibility.